 The push toward eating more and more whole grains on a daily basis is a good example of that.
-It began as an advertising campaign created by the Whole Grains Counsel to beef up sales.
+The whole-grain thing began as an advertising campaign created by the Whole Grains Counsel to beef up their sales.
 And the same goes for the more recent gluten-free foods are more healthy campaigns.

 Marketing experts have done an enormous amount of research on what you buy, why you buy, and when you buy.
 They are also experts in psychology.
 They don't need a psychological degree to know your mind and habits better than you do.
 All they have to do is watch your spending habits, and listen to your thoughts and feelings.

 All surveys have an agenda.

 And part of that agenda is to sell the data they collect to manufacturers along with new ideas, tricks, and schemes on how to market their products so those products will fit in with what you believe.
 They have also hired chemists to come up with tastes that will keep you begging for more.